Lohith848/hunters-kitchen/README.md

-# The Hunters Kitchen - Student Food Ordering Platform
+# DineFlow - Student Food Ordering Platform

-A web application for college students to order food from The Hunters Kitchen with free delivery.
+A web application for college students to order food from The DineFlow with free delivery.

 ## Features